Updated July 12, 2025

 - Ability to identify both surface-level and architectural vulnerabilities.

-- Insights into the system’s internal workings, allowing for a more thorough assessment.
+- Insights into the system’s internal workings allow a more thorough assessment.

 - Identification of potential insider threats or vulnerabilities.